-ETIAS for Germany will be implemented in 2021.
+ETIAS for Germany will be implemented at the end of 2022.
 After it is introduced, it will be a requirement for a large number of foreign nationals, including Canadians, who travel to Germany or any other country in the Schengen Area.
-To apply for ETIAS, it will necessary to fill out the online ETIAS application which will only take a matter of minutes.
+To apply for ETIAS, it will be necessary to fill out an online ETIAS application which will only take a matter of minutes.

 The ETIAS visa waiver for Europe has been designed to strengthen the security of the Schengen Area and make travel easier for eligible visitors.
 ETIAS applicants will be screened using several security databases as part of the application process.
 This will allow the authorities to identify security risks.
 The process is easy to complete online from anywhere in the world.

 How can Canadians apply for ETIAS to visit Germany?

-Canadians will be able to complete the application for an ETIAS visa waiver for Germany by filling out the online form.
-The ETIAS application for Germany will consist of a range of questions which travelers will need to answer by entering information such as their name, address, date of birth, travel plans, and health information.
+Canadians will be able to complete the application for an ETIAS visa waiver for Germany by filling in an online form.
+The ETIAS application for Germany will consist of a range of questions that travellers will need to answer by entering information such as their:

 To successfully obtain an ETIAS visa waiver, applicants will need to meet the basic ETIAS requirements for Germany which includes having a passport from one of the eligible countries.
-Applicants will be required to pay a fee using a credit or debit card.
+Petitioners will also be required to pay a fee using a credit or debit card.

-Traveling to Germany from Canada with an ETIAS authorization
+Travelling to Germany from Canada with an ETIAS authorisation

-Once an application has been submitted and approved, the ETIAS to Germany will be sent to the traveler by email.
-Canadians will be able to enter Germany by presenting their ETIAS Europe visa, along with their passport, to the German border authorities.
+Once an application has been submitted and approved, the ETIAS for Germany will be sent to the visitor by email.
+Canadians will be able to enter the country by presenting their ETIAS visa waiver, along with their passport, to the German border authorities.

-The Schengen Area has no hard, internal borders which means that travelers can move freely between the Schengen countries once they have entered the zone.
+The Schengen Area has no hard, internal borders.
 There is only one shared, external border.
+Therefore, travellers can move freely between the Schengen countries once they have entered the zone unless a temporary border has been placed for extraordinary reasons.

 Basic information about Germany

 Germany has played a central role in Europe for decades.
 It is one of the founding members of the European Union (EU) and has been highly influential in shaping policy ever since.
-Germany shares borders with nine countries: Denmark, Poland, the Czech Republic, Switzerland, Austria, France, Belgium, Luxembourg, and the Netherlands.
+Germany shares borders with 9 other countries, these include Denmark, Poland, the Czech Republic, Switzerland, Austria, France, Belgium, Luxembourg, and the Netherlands.

 Germany has become a very popular choice for holidaymakers in recent years.
 The cities are fascinating, beautiful, and tell the nation’s long, intricate history.
-The enigmatic landscapes consist of stunning rivers, rivers, mountains, and North Sea beaches.
+The landscape consists of stunning rivers, rivers, mountains, and the North Sea beaches.

 Berlin, the capital, has become one of Europe’s most visited cities.
-It is home to historical sites, such as the Brandenburg Gates, as well an unparalleled nightlife scene and world-class museums.
-Munich is famous for its beer halls and pàrticularly for Oktoberfest which draws thousands of visitors each year.
+It is home to historical sites, such as the Brandenburg Gates, as well as an unparalleled nightlife scene and world-class museums.
+Munich is famous for its beer halls and particularly for Oktoberfest which draws thousands of visitors each year.

 Bavaria is a popular region of Germany for those who want to explore rural Germany.
 It is renowned for its medieval castles which look like they are from a fairytale and its idyllic countryside.
 Each region of Germany has its own culture.
 It is a very diverse nation, and each region offers something unique.

-As in the majority of the Schengen countries, the standard of healthcare is very high.
-In particular, German doctors have a reputation for being thorough and the hospitals are efficient.
-Canadian travelers are recommended to take out an insurance policy as it eliminates the risk of high medical costs.
+As in the majority of the Schengen countries, the standard of healthcare in Germany is very high.
+In particular, German doctors have a reputation for being thorough and the hospitals for being efficient.
+Canadian travellers are recommended to take out an insurance policy as it eliminates the risk of high medical costs.

-- If you take medication bring it in its original packaging, clearly labelled.
+- If taking medications, bring them in their original packaging, clearly labelled

-- The number to call an ambulance is 112.
+- The number to call for an ambulance is 112

-- Take a German phrasebook with you when visiting a pharmacy or hospital.
+- Take a German phrasebook when visiting a pharmacy or hospital

 Canadian embassies and consulates in Germany